 Alternatives to Surgery

-For women concerned about these risks, several alternatives to oophorectomy exist for conditions like endometriosis.Hormonal treatments such as birth control pills and related hormone treatments can help manage symptoms by reducing menstrual flow and hormone fluctuations, “which often exacerbate endometriosis pain,” Dr. Kecia Gaither, double board-certified in OB/GYN and director of perinatal services and maternal fetal medicine at NYC Health + Hospitals/Lincoln in the Bronx, told The Epoch Times.
+For women concerned about these risks, several alternatives to oophorectomy exist for conditions such as endometriosis.Hormonal treatments such as birth control pills and related hormone treatments can help manage symptoms by reducing menstrual flow and hormone fluctuations, “which often exacerbate endometriosis pain,” Dr. Kecia Gaither, double board-certified in OB-GYN and director of perinatal services and maternal fetal medicine at NYC Health + Hospitals/Lincoln in New York City, told The Epoch Times.

-Dr. Mary Greene with Manhattan Cardiology in New York told The Epoch Times that much of the previously believed increased risk for accelerated heart disease in women on hormone replacement therapy (HRT) “has been debunked,” and HRT does appear to be safe for many women.
+Dr. Mary Greene with Manhattan Cardiology in New York City told The Epoch Times that much of the previously believed increased risk for accelerated heart disease in women on hormone replacement therapy (HRT) “has been debunked” and that HRT does appear to be safe for many women.

 “My recommendation for women on HRT is that they see their cardiologist annually for ongoing risk assessment and surveillance of cardiovascular disease,” she said.